oppia/oppia-web-developer-docs/Schemas.md

 }
 ```

-**Example when default value is not provided**: Suppose `make_community_owned` is an optional argument which should not take any default value if no value for that argument is provided with the request.
+**Example when no default value is provided**: Suppose `make_community_owned` is an optional argument which should not take any default value if no value for that argument is provided with the request.
 In that case, the schema for `make_community_owned` should look like:

 ```python
 {